Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • dry (unproductive, with no sputum);

-• wet (productive, expectorant with sputum, such a cough occurs already at the end of viral diseases);
+• wet (productive, expectorating with sputum production, such a cough occurs at the end of viral diseases);

-• spastic (it happens with bronchitis, asthma and ingestion of a foreign object into the respiratory tract, such a cough is characterized by the continuation of a heavy exhalation);
+• spastic (occurs with bronchitis, asthma and a foreign object entering the respiratory tract; such a cough is characterized by continued heavy exhalation);

 • barking (often occurs with allergies, observed during laryngitis and tracheitis);

-• pertussis-like (often ends with vomiting, coughing fits may accompany acute pharyngitis and some forms of tuberculosis);
+• whooping cough (often ends with vomiting, coughing attacks can accompany acute pharyngitis and some forms of tuberculosis);

-• hoarse (occurs with inflammation of the vocal cords);
+• hoarse (occurs when the vocal cords become inflamed);

-• bitonal (starts in the lower tones, then goes to the upper ones);
+• bitonal (starts in lower tones, then moves to upper tones);

-• stokato (choppy and ringing cough in certain diseases in infants);
+• stokato (a jerky and loud cough in some diseases in infants);

-• syncopal (jerky, occurs due to a short-term loss of consciousness with insufficient nutrition of the brain).
+• syncope (selective, occurs due to a short-term loss of consciousness due to insufficient nutrition of the brain).

-Wheezing in the bronchi during exhalation is observed with some types of cough.
-It is difficult for a person uninitiated in medicine to determine the specific type of cough, therefore, when it appears, it is better to get advice from a specialist.
+Wheezing in the bronchi when exhaling is observed with some types of cough.
+It is difficult for a person uninitiated in medicine to determine the specific type of cough, so when it appears, it is better to consult a specialist.

 What is wheezing in the bronchi?

-Normally, there should be no interference or noise in the airways.
-If they have arisen, this means that some pathological process is taking place in (lungs, bronchi, trachea and others).
+Normally, there should be no obstruction or noise in the respiratory tract.
+If they occur, this means that some pathological process is occurring in (lungs, bronchi, trachea and others).
 In addition to the fact that they arise due to inflammation or damage to these organs, their appearance can be triggered by diseases of organs not related to breathing.
-Among them are myocardial infarction, some diseases of the cardiovascular system, anaphylaxis, as well as the ingress of a foreign body into the lungs and bronchi.
+Among them are myocardial infarction, some diseases of the cardiovascular system, anaphylaxis, as well as foreign body entry into the lungs and bronchi.

-Like some types of cough, wheezing is wet, dry, crepitating, wheezing.
+Like some types of cough, wheezing can be wet, dry, crepitating, or whistling.

-Wet rales appear due to the accumulation of sputum in the bronchi.
-Phlegm is such a liquid mucus that is collected as a result of inflammatory processes in the respiratory system.
+Moist rales appear due to the accumulation of sputum in the bronchi.
+Sputum is a liquid mucus that collects as a result of inflammatory processes in the respiratory system.
 Air passes through it, and bubbles form in it.
-They constantly burst in large numbers, so there is a noise called wheezing.
-Most often, wet rales are heard on inhalation and exhalation.
+They constantly burst in large numbers, resulting in a noise called wheezing.
+Most often, moist rales are heard during inhalation and exhalation.
 They, in turn, also have their own varieties:

-• Small bubbles - the noise of bursting small bubbles, similar to the sounds of an open soda.
-This phenomenon occurs with bronchiolitis, pulmonary infarction, bronchopneumonia.
+• Fine bubble - the sound of small bubbles bursting, similar to the sounds of open soda.
+This phenomenon occurs with bronchiolitis, pulmonary infarction, and bronchopneumonia.

-• Medium bubbling wheeze - a noise resembling gurgling water when blowing it through a straw.
+• Medium-bubbling wheezing is a noise reminiscent of gurgling water when blowing it through a straw.
 Diseases with this type of wheezing: hypersecretory bronchitis, pneumosclerosis, pulmonary fibrosis.

-• Large bubbling noise - it can be heard even without special medical equipment.
-Such wheezing occurs when the state of pulmonary edema is neglected, as well as with a mild cough reflex.
+• Large bubble noise - it can be heard even without special medical equipment.
+Such wheezing occurs when pulmonary edema is advanced, as well as when the cough reflex is weak.

-Dry noises are "buzzing" and "whistling".
+Dry noises can be "buzzing" or "whistling".
 Such wheezing in the bronchi during exhalation appears with obstructive bronchitis against the background of an allergic reaction.
-With a decrease in the lumen of the bronchi during the disease (most often with bronchial asthma), a whistle appears during breathing.
-This is due to uneven constriction of the bronchi, thus the air undergoes constriction and expansion.
-Buzzing also appears due to a significant reduction in the flow of air through the bronchi, but it is also stopped by mucous membranes.
-Meeting with them, the air flow fluctuates, and a characteristic noise appears.
+When the lumen of the bronchi decreases during the course of the disease (most often with bronchial asthma), a whistle appears during breathing.
+This occurs due to uneven narrowing of the bronchi, thus the air undergoes contraction and expansion.
+The buzzing also appears due to a significant reduction in the flow of air through the bronchi, but it is also stopped by mucous membranes.
+When meeting them, the air flow fluctuates and a characteristic noise appears.

-To determine the causes of wheezing, it is important to know their nature.
-They are of two types:
+To determine the causes of wheezing, it is important to know its nature.
+They come in two types:

 • pulmonary;